brunosduarte/project-web-crawler/README.md

 ## 📋 Project

-This project involved the development of a web crawler that delves into a specific domain to extract all internal links, creating a sitemap of the content.
-In the <em>"front-end"</em>, users can input the domain they wish to crawl.
-Upon completion of the crawling process, a tree-graph view of the results is generated, which can also be exported to a sitemap XML file.
+This project involved the development of a web crawler that delves into a specific domain to extract all internal links and assets.
+In the <em>"front-end"</em>, users input the domain they wish to crawl, and when the <em>"back-end"</em> completes the crawling process, a tree-graph view of the results is generated, which can also be exported to a sitemap XML file.

 ## 🚀 Technologies